How blessed are those who make peace! For they will be called sons of God.

 But, He.
 Does.
 Want.
 Us.
 The Creator of all things wants to have a relationship with you and me.
 The Beatitudes tell us how to do that.

-By the way, you may wonder where I get Hebrew words when the Gospel of Matthew was written in Greek.
+By the way, you may wonder where I got Hebrew words when the Gospel of Matthew was written in Greek.
 Well, the Gospels were first written in Hebrew.
-After many years, these manuscripts have finally been published, so that you can now purchase the New Testament Gospels written in Hebrew on one page with the English translation on the page facing it.
+After many years, these manuscripts have finally been published, so you can now purchase the New Testament Gospels written in Hebrew on one page with the English translation on the page facing it.
 It’s pretty cool, but I like that sort of thing.

 I realize I have changed the days I am publishing my blog posts.
 I am going to stay with Wednesdays since another blog I contribute to (called VineWords, Devotions and More at http://www.VineWords.net) has my posts coming out on Thursdays, so I don’t want both coming out on the same day of the week.
 Thank you!